Automating Multiple Environments with Terraform

 - if you get an error, please ensure that you use tabs to indent the lines, not spaces.
 We are now ready to set up our workflows for our main

 and PR branches to test and apply changes to our infrastructure.
-The output should have the following:For subsequent runs, you will notice there is an error in the output highlighted in red, this is normal due to how we set up our
+The output should have the following:Makefile

 to always run the terraform workspace new

-command with each run, and can be safely ignored.Similar to before with the
+command with each run, and can be safely ignored.Main-Infra

 repository, we will be creating a workflow to trigger on changes to the main